tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Android SDK/接口文档_intl_en.md

 ### Setting speaker volume level

 This API is used to set the speaker volume level.
-The corresponding parameter is `volume`.
+The corresponding parameter is volume.
 0 indicates that the audio is mute, while 100 indicates that the volume level remains unchanged.
 The default value is 100.

 #### Function prototype